DomDomDoy/tagmania/README.md

 This example was taken from an open source NLP library called spacey.
 If you want to try your own example, please visit the following website: http://textanalysisonline.com/spacy-pos-tagging.

 Part of speech tags add another layer of information to text, making it come to life.
-There are ; however, some issues surrounding using this information reliabily in application development.
-The main issue is not having a reliable way to search these two layers of information (text,postag) interchangably.
-Another issue of lesser importance, focuses on increasing the already high accuracy of pos-tags.
+There are ; however, some issues surrounding the use of this information reliabily in application development.
+One example of this is being able to search these two layers of information (text,postag) interchangably.
+Another issue, focuses on increasing the already high accuracy of pos-tags.

 So what is Tagmania?

-Tagmania allows you to easily search and manipulate these pos-tagged sentences.
+Tagmania allows you to easily search and manipulate pos-tagged sentences.
 This library was initally geared towards linguists who have no programming experience, for them to concentrate on looking at linguistic phenomenon opposed to worrying about learning how to code.